azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ## What are Azure Cognitive Services?

 Azure Cognitive Services:
-- are APIs, SDKs and services available to help developers build intelligent applications without having direct Artificial Intelligence (AI), ml expert skills or knowledge.
+- are APIs, SDKs and services available to help developers build intelligent applications without having direct Artificial Intelligence (AI), Machine Learning expert skills.
 - enable developers to easily add cognitive features into their applications.
-- The goal of Azure Cognitive Services is to help developers create applications that can see, hear, speak, understand and even begin to reason.
+- help developers create applications that can see, hear, speak, understand and even begin to reason.
-- The catalog of services within Azure Cognitive Services can be categorized into five main pillars - *Vision*, *Speech*, *Language* and *Decision*.
+- The catalcan be categorized into five main pillars - *Language*, *Speech*, *Vision* and *Decision*.

-If you are interested to read more about each service we have added a list of valuable links in the **`Details`** section below.
+If you are interested to read more about each service, we have added a list of valuable links in the **`Details`** section below.

 <details>
 We'll touch on the following services: